leonfullxr/DownloadYTVideos/README.md

-# YTPlaylistToMP4
+# YouTube videos to mp3/mp4 format
-A Python script that given a youtube playlist link, it will download all the youtube videos in that playlist with an mp4 format
+A Python script that given a youtube playlist link or a video link, it will download it in a given user format (mp3/mp4).

 ## TODO:
 I would like to create an app to edit the songs names, maybe delete any songs from the playlist to not download it, etc.